cloudfoundry/community/toc/rfc/rfc-draft-bindable-secrets.md

 }
 ```

-To support this Cloud Controller will need to have both read and write permissions for the `Secret`'s corresponding credential in CredHub.
+To support this, Cloud Controller will need to have both read and write permissions for the `secret`'s corresponding credential in CredHub.

-### Creating a `Secret Binding`
+### Creating a `secret_binding`
-We will introduce a new CLI command to allow users to create `Secret Bindings`: `cf bind-secret`.
+To create `secret_bindings`, users will use a new CLI command: `cf bind-secret`.
 This will create a `POST` request to `/v3/secret_bindings`.

 ```console
 cf bind-secret APP_NAME SECRET_NAME BINDING_NAME
 ```

-### CLI changes
+### CLI Changes
-Work will need to be done to implement `cf create-secret`, `cf bind-secret`, and the associated update/delete commands in the CLI.
+Work will need to be done to implement the following commands:
+- `cf create-secret`
+- `cf bind-secret`
+- `cf secrets`
+- `cf secret`
+- `cf delete-secret`
+- `cf unbind-secret`

+In addition, modifications may be made to existing CLI commands to surface `secrets` and `secret_bindings`.
+For example, adding bound `secret`s to `cf app` output.

-### Cloud Controller changes
+### Cloud Controller Changes
-New database tables will need to be created to store `Secrets` and `Secret Bindings` and CRUD APIs will need to be created for these resources.
-We will also need an API to support viewing a `Secret`'s value.
+New database tables will need to be created to store `secret`s and `secret_binding`s.
+CRUD APIs will need to be created for these resources.
+We will also need an API to support viewing a `secret`'s value.

 ### BBS changes
 BBS was recently updated to support `ServiceBindingFiles` as part of RFC 0030.
-A `Secret`'s value may result in one or more files being created in the `tmpfs` mounted directory defined by the `MountPath` parameter.
+A `secret`'s value may result in one or more files being created in the `tmpfs` mounted directory defined by the `MountPath` parameter.

 ```
 action := &models.RunAction{